roryp/pingpongtddstarter/README.md

 Agent mode takes your coding assistance to the next level.
 In this mode, GitHub Copilot can iterate on its own suggestions, identify errors, and even propose terminal commands to help complete tasks autonomously.

 - **Setup Steps:**
-  - Ensure you’re running VS Code Insiders.
+  - Ensure you're running VS Code Insiders.
   - Open the Copilot Edits panel in VS Code.
-  - In the panel, switch the mode from “Edit” to “Agent” (this option is typically available near the model picker in the Copilot Chat interface).
+  - In the panel, switch the mode from "Edit" to "Agent" (this option is typically available near the model picker in the Copilot Chat interface).
   - Confirm that the Agent mode setting is enabled in your settings.
   - With Agent mode active, Copilot will not only suggest inline code changes but also infer and complete related subtasks.